-SFG Paralegal Services Helps With Many Types of Employment Law Issues Including Breach of Non-Competition Agreements, Allegations of Unfair Wages, Wrongful Dismissal, Among Other Things!
+SFG Paralegal Services Helps With Many Types of Employment Law Issues Including Constructive Dismissal By Unilateral Change of Duties, Breach of Non-Competition Agreements, Among Other Things!

 Disputes and lawsuits arising out of employment relationships are becoming more and more frequent as long gone are the days of substantial loyalties between employer and employee.
 When was the last time the boss came over for dinner?
 Who was the last thirty (30) year employee to earn a gold watch?

 Eventually every employment arrangement ends; unfortunately however, planning the 'end' is often a failing when the employment arrangement begins.
 While it is commonplace and quite reasonable that both employer and employee wish to discuss the employment in a positive atmosphere during interviews and the hiring process, much future grief could be avoided by carefully discussing and agreeing to the termination terms in advance.